alloypiedmont/portfolio/README.md

 - Used statistical models to assess habitat qualiyu and population trends, contributing to sustainability reports for client projects

 ### Projects
-- Pens & Printers Marketing Success Analysis
+- Pens & Printers Marketing Success Analysis: In this project, I analyzed a dataset from a fictional company that sells pens and printers.
+Using R, I cleaned and processed the data, performed exploratory data analysis (EDA), and built various visualizations to uncover key sales trends and patterns.
+Take a look at my work below!

-You can view my Jupyter notebook hosted on GitHub using [this link](https://nbviewer.jupyter.org/github/alloypiedmont/portfolio/blob/main/notebook.ipynb). :)
+You can view my Jupyter notebook hosted on GitHub using [this link](https://nbviewer.jupyter.org/github/alloypiedmont/portfolio/blob/main/notebook.ipynb) :)

+## Coming soon...
+- Who Croaked?
+A FL frog call identifying app.
+Don't frog-et to check back in soon!